 Within 30 Days of Your Child’s Birth or Adoption: Contact Your Insurance Provider

 New parents typically have a 30-day window to enroll in, or add a newborn child to, a healthcare plan offered by an employer.
 4 Parents who have individual market coverage through the marketplace/exchange in their state (run by either the federal government or the state), as well as parents who are enrolled in ACA-compliant individual market coverage directly through an insurer (ie, “off-exchange” coverage) have 60 days following their baby’s birth or adoption to add their child as a dependent on their policy.
 5 Regardless of whether the plan is offered by an employer or purchased in the individual market, the baby’s insurance benefits are retroactive, dating back to the baby’s date of birth or adoption, as long as the baby is added to the plan within the required time frame.

-Though you may have a month or two to add your baby to your healthcare policy, it’s best to inform your insurer of your new addition as soon as possible.
-Some healthcare plans require parents to submit documentation and paperwork within a certain timeframe in order for the cost of your baby’s initial medical care to be covered retroactively.
+Though you may have a month or two to add your baby to your healthcare policy, it’s best to inform your insurer of your new addition as soon as possible in order to avoid billing mix-ups and delays.

 If you are enrolled in an employer-sponsored group plan, your HR department or insurance provider may be able to provide you with enrollment or application forms in advance.
 It can take several weeks to receive your newborn’s birth certificate and Social Security number in the mail; check with your provider to find out if other documentation, such as a notarized letter from your hospital, can be used in the interim to confirm your child’s birth or adoption.

 When you call your insurer, a representative can walk you through the process of adding your baby to your plan.
 The representative will also let you know if adding a dependent to your plan will affect the cost of your monthly premium, and can inform you of any further steps you need to take to ensure your baby has coverage.

 Newborns’ and Mothers’ Health Protection Act of 1996

-The Newborns’ and Mothers’ Health Protection Act of 1996 requires health insurance plans to cover the cost of care for mothers and their newborns during and immediately following the labor and delivery process.
-Under this law, mothers and newborn children are entitled to a 48-hour hospital stay following childbirth (for vaginal delivery) and a 96-hour hospital stay (if the baby was born via cesarean section).
-The law applies to parents with any kind of creditable healthcare coverage.
+The Newborns’ and Mothers’ Health Protection Act of 1996 requires health insurance plans to cover the cost of care for mothers and their newborns during and immediately following the labor and delivery process.9 Under this law, mothers and newborn children are entitled to a 48-hour hospital stay following a vaginal childbirth, or a 96-hour hospital stay if the baby was born via cesarean section.

 If a mother’s health insurance plan provides coverage for a longer hospital stay, this is certainly permitted.
 Prior authorization is not required in order for the cost of the hospital stay to be covered, though some providers may ask the mother to notify their insurer of their due date and childbirth plan.